Carlisle: Early Modern era

 After the Pilgrimage of Grace, Henry VIII, concerned at the weakness of his hold on the North, employed (1539) the engineer Stefan von Haschenperg to modernise the defences of Carlisle. von Haschenperg was sacked in 1543 for having "spent great treasures to no purpose"; but (by him and his successors) at the north end the castle towers were converted to artillery platforms, at the south the medieval Bochard gate was converted into the Citadel, an artillery fortification with two massive artillery towers.
 The death of Queen Elizabeth I in 1603 and her succession by James VI of Scotland as King James I of England allowed more determined and coordinated efforts to suppress reiving.
 The borderers were not quick to change their ways and many were hanged and whole families were exiled to Ireland.
 It was not until 1681 that the problem of the reivers was acknowledged as no longer an issue.

-Following the personal union of the crowns Carlisle Castle should have become obsolete as a frontier fortress, but the two kingdoms continued as separate states.
+Following the personal union of the crowns, Carlisle Castle should have become obsolete as a frontier fortress, but the two kingdoms continued as separate states.
 In 1639, with war between the two kingdoms looming, the castle was refortified using stone from the cathedral cloisters.
-In 1642 the English Civil War broke out and the castle was garrisoned for the king.
+In 1642, the English Civil War broke out and the castle was garrisoned for the king.
 It endured a long siege from October 1644 until June 1645 when the Royalist forces surrendered after the Battle of Naseby.
 The city was occupied by a parliamentary garrison, and subsequently by their Scots allies.
 In 1646, the Scots, now holding Carlisle pending payment of monies owed them by the English Parliament, improved its fortifications, destroying the cathedral's nave to obtain the stone to rebuild the castle.
 Carlisle continued to remain a barracks thereafter.
 In 1698 travel writer Celia Fiennes wrote of Carlisle as having most of the trappings of a military town and that it was rife with alcohol and prostitutes.

-In 1707 an act of union was passed between England and Scotland, creating Great Britain, but Carlisle remained a garrison town.
+In 1707, following a Treaty of Union being signed the previous year, acts of union were passed by the parliaments of England and Scotland, creating Great Britain, but Carlisle remained a garrison town.
 The tenth, and most recent siege in the city's history took place after Charles Edward Stuart took Carlisle in the Jacobite Rising of 1745.
-When the Jacobites retreated across the border to Scotland they left a garrison of 400 men in Carlisle Castle.
+When the Jacobites retreated across the border to Scotland, they left a garrison of 400 men in Carlisle Castle.
 Ten days later Prince William, Duke of Cumberland took the castle and executed 31 Jacobites on the streets of Carlisle.